StarPlayrX/bigmac/README.md

 10. When complete
 11. For convience Copy the `bigmac.master` folder to a separate thumb drive

-## Boot the  `Install macOS Big Sur` USB Drive (run preinstall.sh and macOS install from this disk, all is done in memory)
+## Boot the  `Install macOS Big Sur` USB Drive (run preinstall.sh then macOS install from this disk, The pre install enables the Mac OS install in memory)
 1. Reboot boot using `option key`
 2. At boot screen select the external USB `Install macOS Big Sur` disk.
 (It will be yellow if it is on an external drive)
 3. You can also try `sudo bless -mount '/Volumes/Install macOS Big Sur' -setBoot --nextonly`